 Not far from Bridal Veil Falls are other top Lower Mainland destinations including Cultus Lake and Harrison Hot Springs.
 Both are within about a half-hour drive.
 Chilliwack Lake Provincial Park is a little further, at about 64 km or an hour away.

-The turnoff to Bridal Veil Falls from the highway is actually the same one as you would take to go to Agassiz and Harrison Hot Springs.
+The turnoff to Bridal Veil Falls from the highway is actually the same one you would take to go to Agassiz and Harrison Hot Springs.
 Just a couple of minutes from the park is Bridal Falls Waterpark which is a small, but popular water slide attraction.
 Also in the area is an RV park, a Shell gas station and a cottage resort.

 What to Expect at Bridal Veil Falls?